Frequently Asked Questions

 If I send you information about my complaint will you pass it on to the council or can you treat it as confidential?

-The Ombudsmen believe that they should operate in an open manner.
-So, generally, they will not invite or encourage a council or a complainant to send us anything in confidence.
+We believe that we should operate in an open manner.
+So, generally, we will not invite or encourage a council or a complainant to send us anything in confidence.

 But the law says that the Ombudsman must send the council a copy of any decision made on a complaint, including a decision not to investigate.
 Where we do investigate a complaint, the law also says that we must give the council a chance to comment on any allegations contained in the complaint.